 In addition to SEL-friendly lesson plans and activities for virtual and in-person learning, we are offering all Unruly members a back-to-school coding bootcamp plus ongoing training, flexible membership start dates, and discounted pricing when you request a quote before July 15.

 We’re kicking our Unstoppable Play series off with coding activities for middle school students to track their fitness goals and monitor their progress.
-We’re offering six specific activities designed to get students thinking about what works best for their fitness routine.
+We’re offering six specific fun fitness games designed to get students thinking about what works best for their fitness routine.
 Through these activities, they’ll use coding skills to create a simple set of tools, namely a countdown, stopwatch, or circuit.
 Next up, they’ll learn how to use the tools they’ve created for a series of exercises and track their progress in the Splats Fitness Challenge Log.

 How to Fitness